yfkuo/cse15l-lab-reports3/index.md

 - `find ./technical -type d`

 ```
-# This finds all the paths to each subdirectories within ./technical directory.
+# This finds all the paths to all the types that are directories within ./technical directory.
-# This can be useful when we try to find all the paths to each subdirectories within ./technical directory.
+# This can be useful when we try to find the all the paths with only directory types within ./technical directory.
 ./technical
 ./technical/government
 ./technical/government/About_LSC